Enabling accurate results within the Journal Checker Tool

 Fully open access journals

 Our data source for fully open access (OA) journals is DOAJ.
 If a journal isn’t indexed in DOAJ it won’t appear within the JCT.
 That’s the first thing for publishers to check for their fully Open Access (OA) titles.
 DOAJ has its own editorial process for determining whether or not a journal can be indexed in it and this process takes time.
 Most applications are processed in under 3 months but it can take up to 6 months in some cases.
-Publishers should start to submit their applications to DOAJ now.
-DOAJ have recently published their Basic criteria and the application form is here: https://doaj.org/application/new.
+Publishers should start to submit their applications to DOAJ once they meet DOAJ’s Basic criteria.
+Once you are ready to apply, the application form is here: https://doaj.org/application/new.
 The JCT has access to data on titles that are in the process of applying to DOAJ.

 The JCT will use the metadata held within DOAJ about a journal to determine whether it enables researchers to comply with Plan S. For example, we will look at whether the licence recorded within DOAJ is CC BY or equivalent.
 If not, then the journal will be identified as not being compliant.
 Therefore a publisher should check whether the licence options recorded within DOAJ for their titles show the most permissive licence.
 DOAJ are shortly to launch a new website and application form, with an updated metadata schema.
 DOAJ has published instructions on how publishers can update their records.